Is modern life making another global pandemic inevitable?

 Climate change

 Increasingly warmer weather and milder winters are helping mosquitos to thrive in the US.
-These environmental changes allow mosquitos to experience a longer breeding season, boosting local mosquito populations and thus the likelihood of mosquito borne illnesses.
+These environmental changes allow mosquitos to experience a longer breeding season, boosting local mosquito populations and thus the likelihood of mosquito-borne illnesses.
 The rise in global temperatures is also a concern in the Middle East where there have been previous Mers outbreaks.
 Middle East respiratory syndrome (Mers) is a coronavirus that causes disease 10 times more deadly than Covid-19.
 It is carried by camels, and due to climate change the region’s reliance on camels has increased.
 Conditions are becoming too harsh to breed livestock that are not adapted to drought.

 In North African countries such as Kenya, people rely on camels as a source of income – not only for their meat and milk, but as an investment used for payments such as dowries.
 With a population of 3 million camels, the danger of Mers transmission from wildlife to camels, then on to camel herders is a real concern.
 Herders, as well as being in close contact with the camels, are known to drink raw milk.
 To prevent a pandemic where Mers reaches the general population, education on the dangers of not boiling milk before consumption, as well as the continued surveillance of livestock for disease will be vital.